 Outbound sales success on LinkedIn: playing the long game

 Like any other outbound sales process, Shiv recommends regularly following up with leads.
 But instead of talking about the sale or pressuring them to make a decision, just check-in to see how things are going in their business.
 You can also send relevant industry news or information you think they’d find useful.
+To make it even more strategic, consider using supporting tools like Linked Helper to make your conversations more automatic yet super personalized.

 Another strategy for sales development on LinkedIn is to post content regularly.
 This will ensure your name appears on your prospect’s feed, and that you stay top of mind when they’re looking for a solution.
 The key to successful posting on LinkedIn is to focus on thought leadership–don’t be afraid to share your opinions and ask for your followers’ opinions in return.